GrindeLab/PCA/code/README.md

 ## Convert VCF to GDS: `step2_vcf2gds.sh`

-We then converted the filtered VCF file produced by Step 1 to GDS format, which is required by the TOPMed Analysis Pipeline.
+We then convert the filtered VCF file produced by Step 1 to GDS format, which is required by the TOPMed Analysis Pipeline.

 If running this step on your own dataset, you can/should: